T-Bill: Common term for a government treasury bill, which is a short-term government debt issue.

 Treasury notes: Debt obligations of the U.S. Treasury that have maturities of more than 2 years but less than 10 years.

 Treasury securities: Securities issued by the U.S. Department of the Treasury.

-Treasury stock: Common stock that has been repurchased by the company and held in the company's treasury.
-Authorized but unissued stock of a company, or previously issued shares that have been re-acquired by the corporation.
+Treasury stock: A common stock that has been repurchased by the company and held in the company's treasury.
+Authorized but an unissued stock of a company, or previously issued shares that have been re-acquired by the corporation.

 Trend: The general direction of the market.

 Treynor Index: A measure of the excess return per unit of risk, where the excess return is defined as the difference between the portfolio's return and the risk-free rate of return over the same evaluation period and where the unit of risk is the portfolio's beta.

 Triangular arbitrage: Striking offsetting deals among three markets simultaneously to obtain an arbitrage profit.

 Triple witching hour: The four times a year that the S&P futures contract expire at the same time as the S&P 100 index options contract and options contracts on individual stocks.